peter88213/scappex/README.md

-# scap2tl
+# scappex
-Export Scapple notes to Timeline
+Export Scapple notes to Timeline and yWriter